GeiserX/genieacs-docker/README.md

-# Helm Chart, Docker Compose and Dockerfile files for GenieACS 1.2
+# Deployment files for GenieACS 1.2

+GenieACS 1.2 can be installed ..
-GenieACS 1.2 tested against arm32-based K3s cluster, and with plain docker in Debian 10, CentOS 7 and QNAP QTS 4.3.
+tested against arm32-based K3s cluster, and with plain docker in Debian 10, CentOS 7 and QNAP QTS 4.3.
 Strongly recommended to install it in a machine with at least **4 GB of RAM** or more.